 Coffee didn't earn the title of the being the most popular beverage in the world for taste alone.
-But let's be honest here.
+Let's be honest here.
 Caffeine has a lot to do with coffee's universal popularity.

 Caffeine by Bean